JamesWoolfenden/yor-demo/README.md

 Alternatively you can manage these via Our/my Terraform Provider <https://registry.terraform.io/providers/PaloAltoNetworks/bridgecrew/latest/docs/resources/tag>

-## Recommended Usage
+## Recommendations

+- Yor usage depends on deployment scenarios
 - Run Yor in Pre-commit
-- Back that up with GithubActions or your choice of ci tool
+- Back-up with Github Actions or your choice of CI tool - this matches up directly.
+- Commit changes back to repository for traceability
 - Define your tag groups early
-- Enable Yor In the Bridgecrew Platform for your repository, prefferably to all your repositories at once (can raise a lot of PRS)
+- Enable Yor In the Bridgecrew Platform for your repository, preferably to all your repositories at once (can raise a lot of PRS)
 - Monitor for those Drift detections violations